BlueNightSky/betterworldmap-dragonflight/README.md

 ### The Azure Span

-* Community Feast.
+* Community Feast location.
 Learn to become a [Soupervisor](https://www.wowhead.com/achievement=16443/soupervisor).
 Yes chef!

 ### Thaldraszus

+* Great Vault location.
+Get your weekly reward at [The Great Vault](https://www.wowhead.com/quest=72354/the-great-vault).
-* Time Rift.
+* Time Rift location.
 Learn to become a [Chronograde Connoisseur](https://www.wowhead.com/achievement=18637/chronograde-connoisseur).

 ### The Primalist Future

-* The Storm's Fury.
+* The Storm's Fury location.
 Learn more about [The Future We Make](https://www.wowhead.com/achievement=17342/the-future-we-make).

 ### The Forbidden Reach